harness/developer-hub/kb/platform/harness-platform-faqs.md

 ### Can a delegate be connected to FirstGen and NextGen at the same time?

-A delegate at one time can be connected to only manager instance.
-Hence the same delegate can not be connected to both the first gen and next gen instance of the same account.
+No, a delegate can only be connected to one manager instance.
+Hence the same delegate cannot be connected to both the FirstGen and NextGen instance of the same account.

 ### Do proxy settings apply to both HTTP delegate commands and raw socket connects during capability checks?

 Proxy settings typically work for HTTP delegate commands, enabling you to route HTTP traffic through a proxy server.
 However, in the case of capability checks, such as raw socket connects, proxy settings might not apply.
 `CDS_USE_HTTP_CHECK_IGNORE_RESPONSE_INSTEAD_OF_SOCKET_NG` this feature flag should be enabled to solve the issue.

-### Do we have an automatic upgrades for ECS delegates?
+### Are automatic upgrades available for ECS delegates?

-No, we don't have auto upgrade for docker delegate so far.
+No, auto upgrade is not available for Docker delegates.

-### What needs to follow if the production delegate is down because of using legacy delegate and a old watcher version ?
+### What do I do if the production delegate is down because of using legacy delegate and a old watcher version?

-- Re-deploy legacy delegate by pulling the fresh "latest" image.
-This will make sure that you get most recent watcher.
+- Re-deploy the legacy delegate by pulling the latest image.
+This ensures that you get most recent watcher.
 - We can revert the delegate version in the ring to unblock.
-- You can use immutable delegate.
+- You can use an immutable image type delegate.

 ### How can I resolve the error "not supported by windows" when working in CCM POV?

 If this is a mixed node cluster then the delegate needs to run on Linux nodes.
 You can use selector in your delegate yaml to make sure that Linux nodes are selected.
-You can refer to this [docs](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/) for more information.
+For more information, go to [Assign pod node](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/) in the Kubernetes documentation.

 ### Can the delegate's StatefulSet be scaled?